smicklas/smicklas.github.io/about.md

 Hi, I'm Sydney! 💕

-I'm a software engineer in the Grand Rapids area of Michigan.
+I'm a software engineer.
 I'm a Midwest enthusiast who was born and raised in the mitten.

 I currently make cool Android applications.
 Frontend development and web design have a soft spot in my heart.